Unique sparse decomposition of low rank matrices: Theoretical Guarantees

-for some signed permutation matrix $\bP$. \end{theorem} The proof of Theorem \ref{thm:obj_sample} can be found in Appendix \ref{proof:thm:obj_sample}.
-The geometric analysis of the landscape of the optimization problem (\ref{obj}) is in spirit similar to that of Theorem \ref{thm:obj_pop}, but has additional technical difficulty of taking into account the deviations between the finite sample objective $F(\bq)$ in (\ref{obj}) and the population objective $f(\bq)$ in (\ref{obj_pop}), as well as the deviations of both their gradients and hessian matrices.
-Such deviations also affect both the size of $R_0'(c_\star)$ in (\ref{def_null_region}), a enlarged region of $R_0$ in (\ref{def_R0}), via condition (\ref{cond_n_orth}), and the estimation error of the local solution $\bar\bq$.
+The proof of Theorem \ref{thm:obj_sample} can be found in Appendix \ref{proof:thm:obj_sample}.
+The geometric analysis of the landscape of the optimization problem (\ref{obj}) is in spirit similar to that of Theorem \ref{thm:obj_pop}, but has an additional technical difficulty of taking into account the deviations between the finite sample objective $F(\bq)$ in (\ref{obj}) and the population objective $f(\bq)$ in (\ref{obj_pop}), as well as the deviations of both their gradients and hessian matrices.
+Such deviations also affect both the size of $R_0'(c_\star)$ in (\ref{def_null_region}), an enlarged region of $R_0$ in (\ref{def_R0}), via condition (\ref{cond_n_orth}), and the estimation error of the local solution $\bar\bq$.

 In Lemmas \ref{lem:function_value_concentration}, \ref{lem:gradient_concentration} and \ref{lem:hessian_concentration} of Appendix \ref{app_concentration_orth}, we provide finite sample deviation inequalities of various quantities between $F(\bq)$ and $f(\bq)$.
 Our analysis characterizes the explicit dependency on dimensions $n$, $p$ and $r$, as well as on the sparsity parameter $\theta$.
 In particular, our analysis is valid for fixed $p$, $r$ and $\theta$, as well as growing $p = p(n)$, $r = r(n)$ and $\theta = \theta(n)$.